tomhe/rc.tomhe.net/su-31/index.md

 ## Description

-The Su-31 is a mid-mounted pusher model intended to be flown with tailerons only, but it can easily be equipped with ailerons and rudders.
+The Sukhoi Su-31 is an aerobatic 3D plane that is intended for outdoor use.
 Build it from the plans attached below.

+I have marked out a slot for the motor, but you might want to modify it to for your particular motor and mount.
+I have included a motor mount that fits the slot.

+This is quite a large model, so make sure to user proper reinforcements on the wing and elevator, like stiff carbon fiber rods.

 The dimensions of the slots and tabs are made for 6 mm depron.